software-mansion/kmp-maps/docs/INSTALLATION_SETUP.md

 ```
 ### 🖥️ Desktop Setup

-To use Google Maps on Desktop, you need to initialize a valid api key globally before rendering the map:
+To use Google Maps on desktop, you need to initialize a valid API key globally before rendering the map:

 ```kotlin
 MapConfiguration.initialize(googleMapsApiKey = "YOUR_API_KEY")